santiment/academy/src/docs/for-traders/index.md

 A number of our metrics have proven highly effective in signalling forming tops and impending corrections.
 Here’s just a few examples:

 -> Using our social data, we found that extreme spikes in a coin’s social volume during a rally are often a reliable indicator of local tops.
 This is especially the case with mid and low-cap coins, who mostly ever attract ‘mainstream’ crypto attention during breakouts, so the increased social chatter is almost always pump-related.
+This period of ‘peak hype’ for a coin is an exceedingly risky time to enter into position - or not exit the one you’re already in.

 On Sanbase, you can subscribe to alerts whenever a coin you’re interested in experiences a surge in social volume, signaling a correction.